mitre/linkage-agent-tools/README.md

    matching information and use it to generate LINK_IDs, which are written to a CSV file in the configured results folder.
-1. Once all LINK_IDs have been created, run `data_owner_ids.py` which will create a file per data owner that can be sent with only information on their LINK_IDs.
+1. Once all LINK_IDs have been created, run `data_owner_ids.py` which will create one ZIP file per data owner.
+That file will contain a metadata file and a CSV file with only information on their LINK_IDs.

+`projects.py`, `match.py` and `link_ids.py` will also generate JSON metadata
+files that contain information about the corresponding process.

 #### Example system folder hierarchy: